Doing work experience is one of the best ways to learn a lot about the world of work very quickly.

 - Doing a formal work experience placement with an employer in your field of interest.
 This can be organised through your school or education provider.

-If you want to do work experience that shows employers you understand and can meet their business needs and have the right skills for the job, consider
+If you want to do work experience that shows employers you understand their business and have the right skills for the job, consider

 - Undertaking a work trial - see our article What is a work trial and when is it okay?